WeatherNation TV: History

-WeatherNation was founded by Paul Douglas in 2010.
-Robert J. Sigg's Performance One Media in 2010 acquired the WeatherNation trademarks and brand from the original WeatherNation (which eventally became part of AerisWeather), a centralized weather service for local stations and web sites.
+WeatherNation was founded by Minneapolis–Saint Paul-based meteorologist Paul Douglas in 2010.
+Robert J. Sigg's Performance One Media in 2010 acquired the WeatherNation trademarks and brand from the original WeatherNation (which eventually became part of AerisWeather), a centralized weather service for local stations and web sites.
 Broadcast Weather also was hired to provide weather news programming for WeatherNation channel.
 In March 2011, WeatherNation, Inc. and National Cable Television Cooperative (NCTC) reached a long-term carriage agreement for a national channel for a second quarter 2011 roll out.
 Performance One Media later gained full ownership and control over WeatherNation following a lawsuit against it in 2014.

-WeatherNation would gain its first broadcast television outlet by October 24, 2011, WHDT in Stuart, Florida as its primary affiliation.
-WIYC in Montgomery, Alabama also started carrying WeatherNation that same month.
+WeatherNation would gain its first broadcast television outlet by October 24, 2011, WHDT in Stuart, Florida, as its primary affiliation.
+WIYC in Montgomery, Alabama, also started carrying WeatherNation that same month.
 Further expansion of its broadcast affiliate body continued in January 2012, when WeatherNation added affiliates in Minneapolis, Minnesota (KARE-TV); Little Rock, Arkansas (KMYA-DT); Fort Smith, Arkansas (KFDF-CA); and Springfield, Missouri (KFFS-CA).

 Many of WeatherNation TV's initial over-the-air affiliates were low-power and full-power stations that were not affiliated with one of the major broadcast television networks.
 However, from 2012 to 2014, the network announced piecemeal agreements with two major broadcasting groups to carry WeatherNation on the subchannels of network-affiliated stations (including one which expanded upon an existing affiliation agreement with such a station).
 During 2013 and 2014, the network expanded its distribution agreement with the Gannett Company, owner of Minneapolis affiliate KARE-TV, to add the network on the subchannels of its stations in cities such as Atlanta (WXIA-TV), Denver (KUSA), and Washington, D.C.
 (WUSA).
 On October 27, 2014, WeatherNation TV signed an affiliation agreement with the Sinclair Broadcast Group to carry its programming on a subchannel of the company's flagship station, WBFF in Baltimore.

 On January 14, 2014, WeatherNation launched on DirecTV channel 361 as part of a carriage dispute between The Weather Channel and DirecTV.
 On April 21, 2015, Dish Network announced that it had reached an agreement to add WeatherNation onto its lineup, making it available on channel 215.
 On August 1, 2018, DirecTV dropped WeatherNation.

-On October 12, 2022, it was announced that Proctor & Gamble stopped advertising on WeatherNation after being made aware it was a front for Steve Bannon.
+On October 12, 2022, Procter & Gamble announced it would no longer air advertising on either Performance One network due to the overtly political programming of sister network Real America's Voice.